 •

-Data Principal: Any individual whose personal data is being processed.
-In a manufacturing
+individual whose personal data is being processed.
+In a manufacturing context,

-context, this includes employees, contract workers, vendor representatives,
+this includes employees, contract workers, vendor representatives, visitors,

-visitors, customers, and even delivery drivers whose ID is captured at the
+customers, and even delivery drivers whose ID is captured at the factory gate.

 •